invidian/secure-and-reproducible-arch-linux/README.md

 Considering, that this information should never be digitally saved, it is best practice to not put those in your Password Manager either.

-This allows to treat those authorization factors as "something you know".
+This allows to treat those authorization factors really as "something you know".

+#

 #### [GPG AdminPIN and PIV PUK](javascript:void(0);)